mre/endler.dev/content/2017/boxes-and-trees/index.md

 ```

 Depending on your point of view, you might say this is either verbose or explicit.
-Compared to the Python version, it looked a bit too cluttered.
+Compared to the Python version, it looked a bit too cluttered for my taste.

 Can we do better?
-[Chris McDonald](https://github.com/deepinthebuild) helped me to come up with the following representation:
+[Chris McDonald](https://github.com/deepinthebuild) helped me come up with the following representation:

 ```rust
 Tree::new(15)